alfonsof/terraform-google-cloud-examples/code/05-cluster-webserver/README.md

 * You must have a [Google Cloud Platform (GCP)](https://cloud.google.com/) account.
 * You must have downloaded a Google Cloud Platform credentials file.
 * You must have enabled the Google Compute Engine API.
+* It uses the Terraform Google Cloud Provider that interacts with the many resources supported by Google Cloud Platform (GCP) through its APIs.
 * This code was written for Terraform 0.10.x.

 ## Using the code